viperproject/prusti-assistant/README.md

 ## Verification cache

 By default, Prusti transparently caches verification requests.

-* When running Prusti in a crate the cache is stored on disk in the `target/verify` folder.
-To clear the cache: close vscode, delete that folder, then reopen vscode.
-* When running Prusti on standalone Rust programs the cache is not persisted on disk.
 To clear the cache, it's enough to restart the Prusti server with the commands described above.

 ## Troubleshooting